Building a serverless application with Go, Google Cloud Run and Firebase

 Slide from The gordian knot - Alberto Brandolini

-Small applications that can be easily run on one virtual machine are now being deployed on super complex Kubernetes clusters.
-All these clusters require a lot of maintenance.
+Small applications that could easily run on one virtual machine now get deployed on highly complex Kubernetes clusters.
+All these clusters require significant maintenance.

-On the other hand, moving applications to containers has given us much flexibility in building and deploying them.
-It allowed us to do rapid deployments of hundreds of microservices with a lot of autonomy.
-But the cost for that is high.
+On the other hand, moving applications to containers has given us significant flexibility in building and deploying them.
+It enabled rapid deployments of hundreds of microservices with considerable autonomy.
+But the cost is high.

-Wouldn’t it be great if any fully managed solution existed? 🤔
+Wouldn’t it be great if a fully managed solution existed? 🤔

-Maybe your company is already using a managed Kubernetes cluster.
-If so, you probably already know that even your managed cluster still requires a ton of “DevOps” support.
+Maybe your company already uses a managed Kubernetes cluster.
+If so, you probably know that even a managed cluster still requires substantial “DevOps” support.

 Maybe serverless?
-Well, splitting a big application to multiple, independent Lambdas (Cloud Functions) is a great way to an unmaintainable cataclysm.
+Well, splitting a big application into multiple, independent Lambdas (Cloud Functions) is a great way to create an unmaintainable cataclysm.

 Demon Architecture